-The Collégiale Saint-Martin will be closed from 7th to 17th of January.
+The Collégiale Saint-Martin will be closed from 26th to 30th April.

 - Through centuries